To use Lighthouse with AWS, you will need to

 NOTE: Optionally, you can specify a custom startup script in the Advanced Details section with script_uri=http://my.domain/my_script.sh.
 This script will be run once on first boot.
 Different user options should be provided on separate lines.

-- When done, the EC2 instance can be shut down and removed.
-Future instances can be created from the AMI.
+- When done, the EC2 Linux instance can be shut down and removed or saved for creating future instances.

 NOTE: Currently AWS support is limited to: